Arkansas football coaches hit the road on Friday for an intense weekend …

 Finebaum: Hogs can right ship with right hire

-Talk-show host Paul Finebaum of Birmingham, Ala., speaks to the Little Rock Touchdown Club on Monday in Little Rock.
-Finebaum says the right coach can rejuvenate Arkansas’ football program.
+Talk-show host Paul Finebaum of Birmingham, Ala., speaks to the Little Rock Touchdown Club in 2012.

 But Birmingham, Ala., talk show host Paul Finebaum, who was the guest speaker at Monday’s Little Rock Touchdown Club luncheon at the Embassy Suites hotel in Little Rock, said he doesn’t believe the long-term future is bleak for the Razorbacks, if they make the right decision when it comes to finding a new coach.